subalterngames/py_md_doc/README.md

 - One class per file.
 - Class descriptions begin and end with `"""` immediately after the class definition.
+- Class variables begin with `""":class_var` and end with `"""` and must be before the constructor declaration.
+The line immediately after them is the variable declaration.
 - Fields begin with `""":field` and end with `"""` in the constructor.
 The line immediately after them is the field declaration.
 - Function descriptions begin and end with `"""` immediately after the function definition.
   - Function parameter descriptions are lines within the function description that begin with `:param`